 Of course, this idea must be taken much further.
 Attributes like this form part of what is usually termed an environment.
 Compilation or parsing of programs in a language like Pascal or Modula-2 generally begins in a "standard" environment in which pervasive identifiers like TRUE, FALSE, ORD, CHR and so on are already incorporated.
 This environment - maintained in some form of symbol table - is augmented by import or using declarations in languages like Java and C#.
 It is passed to the program where (in our demonstration) it is inherited by Block and then by ConstDeclarations, which augments it and passes it back up, to be inherited in its augmented form by VarDeclarations which augments it further and passes it back, so that it may then be passed down to the remainder of the statements.
 We may try to depict this as shown in Figure 9.5.

 Figure 9.5 Modification of the parsing environment

-More generally, given a context-free production rule of the form an associated semantic rule of the form is said to specify an inherited attribute of B. The inherited attributes of a symbol are computed from information held in the environment of the symbol in the parse tree.
+More generally, given a context-free production rule of the form an associated semantic rule of the form

 $$A = \alpha B \gamma$$